 As of May 2014 this data can be viewed in the Echosounder Display online and can also be reviewed offline in the Water Column Inspector Utility.
 The acoustic samples storage will increase the file size tremendously, so do not enable it unless you really need it.

-On the third wizard page, it is important to set the Depth unit to 'Meters ', regardless of whether the Echotrac has been set up for outputting in meters or feet.
+On the third wizard page note that you can't set the Depth unit.
+It will always be 'Meters ', regardless of whether the Echotrac has been set up for outputting in meters or feet.

 - Sidescan Driver

 In order to decode side scan data from the port or starboard channel, add a Sidescan Sonar system to your template setup and select driver "Network - Odom Echotrac Sidescan (#MK3)".
 Use the same UDP Port number 1600 as for the Singlebeam Echosounder driver.

 On the next wizard page Use sound velocity from unit, Manufacturer: 'Odom' and Model: 'Odom Generic'.

 On the third wizard page, add two sidescan channels and select for Orientation: 'Port' and 'Starboard' respectively.

 Although the Slot ID is important for the Singlebeam driver, the Sidescan driver will ignore it so you may leave it at zero.
 The driver will use the information from the decoded Acoustic_Data field in order to distinguish whether the data is from the port or from the startboard sidescan channel.

 - Special Setup